DSchroer/dslcad/docs/concepts.md

 <div class="tryme">

 ```
-// Revolve a square around the y axis to make a half moon
+// revolve a square around the y axis to make a half moon
 square() -> revolve(y=180);
 ```